grepthink/grepthink/README.md

 Optionally fork the teamwork-project repo.
 Clone it into the venv folder you just created.

 ## Step 3: Make a .env file based on .env.example

+You can find the example for windows and linux/mac in my_venv/grepthink/etc.
+This can be copy pasted but you will want to change the DATABASE_URL value.

 The .env file should be in the my_venv folder which will be above the teamwork-project folder.

 This is so we can keep the secret key hidden.